trinity-y/cafe-hopper/README.md

 There are two .env files required for this project to function.

-The first is in the root ./cafe-hopper of this project.
+The first is under the backend folder "typescript-backend" of this project.
 It needs to be in this format:

 ```
 POSTGRES_DB=